 How to plan your first ski trip to Brian Head

 Planning your first Brian Head skiing adventure needs strategic timing, good transportation plans, and smart packing.
+The winter season typically runs from late November through mid April, after which the resort transitions to summer activities.
+Standard operating hours for lifts and activities are Monday – Friday, with extended hours on weekends and peak periods.
 The right preparation will make your mountain experience memorable.

 Best time to visit for snow and deals